-We have a history of losses and expect to have increasing operating losses and negative cash flow as we continue to expand our business.
+We have a history of losses and expect to have operating losses and negative cash flow as we continue to expand our business.

-We have a history of losses, and we accumulated \$306.2 million in common members' deficit as Wayfair LLC and an additional \$135.6 million loss as Wayfair Inc. through December 31, 2015.
-We expect our operating losses and negative cash flow to continue in the near-term as we increase investment in our business.
+We have a history of losses, and we accumulated \$306.2 million in common members' deficit as Wayfair LLC and an additional \$329.9 million loss as Wayfair Inc. through December 31, 2016.
 Because the market for purchasing home goods online is rapidly evolving and has not yet reached widespread adoption, it is difficult for us to predict our future operating results.
 As a result, our losses may be larger than anticipated, and we may never achieve profitability.
-We expect our operating expenses to increase over the next several years as we increase our advertising budget, hire additional personnel and continue to develop features on our sites.
-In particular, we intend to continue to invest substantial resources in marketing to acquire new customers.
-In addition, as we grow as a company, we have and will continue to incur additional significant legal, accounting and other expenses that we did not previously incur as a private company.
+Also, we expect our operating expenses to increase over the next several years as we expand internationally, grow our proprietary logistics network, and continue to develop new brands and features on our sites.
 Furthermore, if our future growth and operating performance fail to meet investor or analyst expectations, or if we have future negative cash flow or losses resulting from our investment in acquiring new customers, our financial condition and stock price could be materially adversely affected.